 On Progress (New Project Announcement)

-Have you ever seen the long term projects undertaken by cool artsy type people?
+Have you ever seen the long-term projects undertaken by cool artsy type people?
 You know the story.
-A painter does a self portrait on a 2 inch square for 365 days and goes from kindergartner-level skills to Rebrandt.
-A photographer commits to producing 1 high quality image per day and a gorgeous calendar is born (go search Tatsuya Tanaka if you want to lose hours of your time scrolling through brilliant photography online).
+A painter does a self-portrait on a 2-inch square for 365 days and goes from kindergartner-level skills to Rembrandt.
+A photographer commits to producing 1 high-quality image per day and a gorgeous calendar is born (go search Tatsuya Tanaka if you want to lose hours of your time scrolling through brilliant photography online).

 I want to do that!
 (Not the scrolling through photography part, the producing incredible results part).
 While I have had some success (finishing that first draft of Winded Embers was a rewarding milestone) I am not yet satisfied with my results.